rhevm-qe-automation/ovirt-ansible/README.md

 This host group is meant for node on which the DWH is supposed to be deployed.

+### guest

+This host group is meant for virtual machines hosted by oVirt Engine.

 ## Implemented roles

 * [ovirt-collect-logs]